itsankoff/thetooth.io/content/blog/slowloris-attack.md

 from having nginx running its default configuration.
 Nowadays nginx comes with default configuration that is pretty obsolete and it is usually vulnerable to slowloris attack.

+## Want to play with slowloris
+If you want to explore whether some of your deployments are vulnerable or susceptible to slowloris attack, I've created a distributed Golang implementation.
+The tools is able to run thousands of parallel slowloris connections against a target server.
+You can download it and find more in the [🪣 repo](https://github.com/itsankoff/slowloris)

+In the next article we will look at how to protect from such attacks.

+Best!
+🦷